0-wiz-0/bga-abandonallartichokes/design.md

     -> "market chooser", but on top of deck instead of hand
   - eggplant + artichoke: compost both, all players pass two cards to the left -> "everyone choose two cards from hand"
-  - leak: choose an opponent, show top card of draw pile (opponent must have cards outside of hand) - player chooses to keep it (into hand) or not (opponent's discard pile)
+  - leek: choose an opponent, show top card of draw pile (opponent must have cards outside of hand) - player chooses to keep it (into hand) or not (opponent's discard pile)
     -> "choose opponent"; then "take card or not"
   - onion + artichoke: choose an opponent that gets the onion -> "choose opponent"